Andrea-vicari/Deploy-Mern-API-Render/README.md

-# EXPRESS SERVER DEPLOYED ON VERCEL
+# EXPRESS SERVER DEPLOYED ON RENDER.COM
-Express server deployed on Vercel
-Deployed only the Backend folder
+Installation on MERN on render.com

 ### RECAP at 16/01
 #### BAckEnd folder